Why HR Needs Data-Driven Workforce Planning to Avoid Talent Shortfalls

-As you meet with business leaders, come armed with data showing where the projected talent shortfalls will be and the impact to the organization and their departments — a.k.a the workforce dynamics.
+As you meet with business leaders, come armed with data showing where the projected talent shortages will be and the impact to the organization and their departments — a.k.a the workforce dynamics.
 Work with them to identify the roles that are critical to the continuity of their specific area of the business, and how those roles will support the larger business priorities.
 Use your data and findings to discuss options for closing the talent gaps with business managers and leaders that take a changing business and workforce market into account.

 Step 4: Turn alignment into action

 There are always many options for how talent can support the business goals, and senior leadership will need to navigate these options by comparing and contrasting different scenarios.
 A scenario may change the business strategy, such as opening more stores in underserved markets or growing through acquisitions.
-Or it may change the assumptions around talent, such as hiring more junior employees with a focus on developing skills, or hiring less but paying for the best talent.
-Providing these scenarios allows the business to align on the workforce plan to be implemented.
+Or it may change the assumptions around resourcing, such as hiring more junior employees with a focus on developing skills, or hiring less but paying for the best talent.
+Providing these scenarios allows the business to align on the plan to be implemented.

 To turn workforce plans from academic exercises to operational plans, every stakeholder needs a clear understanding of their goals and success criteria.
-Just as we know the secret to great Performance Management for individuals is a result of goals being clear and defined, with progress being monitored and appraised, the workforce plan is hardly different.
+Just as we know the secret to great performance management for individuals is a result of goals being clear and defined, with progress being monitored and appraised, the workforce plan is hardly different.